sebastiendonadio/devopsmlops/chapters/06-chapter4.md

 1. Deploy and Run Inference Service - once the production environment is ready, deploy and run the model.

-1. Production Testing - run any tests that are necessary for A/B testing or Multi-Armed Bandit Testing in production.
+1. Production Testing - run any tests that are necessary for A/B testing or Multi-Armed Bandit testing in production.

 1. Performance Visualization and Model Monitoring - insight into the performance of the deployed ML model with dashboard visualization and setup ML model monitoring to detect performance deterioration.